zjykzj/zjykzj/profile.md

 Yutoo AI

-* The identification solution installed on the label scale/PC scale accurately identifies over 2000 non-standard products (snacks/fruits/vegetables/dry goods).
-Yutoo AI is a core product of Youyou Technology Co., Ltd., which has covered over 10w sites as of 2023.
+* The non-standard product identification solution equipped on barcode scales/silver scales accurately identifies over 1000 types of snacks/fruits/vegetables/dry goods.
+Youtu AI is a core product of Youyou Technology Co., Ltd., which has covered over 10w sites as of 2023.

 ## Educations